lukassnoek/introPy/intropy/week_2/psychopy_coder_part2.md

     curr_smil = row['smiley']
 ```

-Then, after extracting the smiley and word conditions, we can initialize a `TextStim` with the current word and an `ImageStim` with the current smiley, draw them, flip the window and wait for as long as we want to show the stimulus, and repeat this process until our trial loop has finished!
+Then, after extracting the smiley and word conditions, we can initialize a `TextStim` with the current word and an `ImageStim` with the current smiley and then draw/flip them in a clock-based or frame-based loop, and repeat this process until our trial loop has finished!
+Important: when using the clock-based timing approach, make sure to *reset* your clock to 0 at every new iteration/trial (using the clock's [`reset` method](https://www.psychopy.org/api/core.html)).

 :::::{admonition,attention} ToDo
 Try finishing the loop in the previous code snippet as indicated above.
-For now, assume a duration 500 milliseconds.
+You may use either clock-based or frame-based timing.
 Run the experiment when you're done!

 ````{dropdown} Click here to show the solution (but try it yourself first!)
 ```python